John, aged 23, from Manchester. He’s a repeat customer. His last visit was on 10/02/2019, and he has an average dwell time of 30 minutes.

 - Use location data to understand how visitors move around your venue.
-What are your most popular entry and exit points?
+What are you most popular entry and exit points?
 Do customers use the customer pathways you have in place, or do they cut corners?
 What are your busiest times of the year, month, or day?
 Where do customers dwell?
 You can use this data to adjust venue layout and manage staffing requirements to improve the customer experience and drive spend.

 - Combine demographic data with your existing CRM records for customers that have made purchases in the past.
 You can then send them personalized messages based on their demographics and recent purchases; increasing engagement and future spend.

-- Use the data collected to market to new customers that logged onto your WiFi, but didn’t make a purchase in-store.
+- Use the data collected to market to new customers that logged onto your WiFi, but didn’t make a purchase.
 Do you have a sale coming up?
 Let them know.
 You could send them a ‘10% off your first purchase’ voucher to encourage them to return.
 Similarly, you can reward your loyal customers with offers and promotions based on previous purchases to keeping them coming back.